critocrito/sugarcube/README.md

     @sugarcube:registry=https://registry.npmjs.org/
     //registry.npmjs.org/:_authToken=<YOUR AUTH TOKEN>

-To actually release a new version, simply run `npm run release`.
+To actually release a new version, simply run `yarn release`.

-To develop the following host dependencies are required when running `npm run setup`.
+To develop the following host dependencies are required when running `yarn setup`.

 - Java JDK (7 or 8) for `plugin-tika`.